cash2one/newsman/README.md

 This project is outlined with the following modules:

-* `watchdog`: provides code to watch over the running databases and the like; clean and restore obsolete data.

-* `scraper`: scrapes RSS resources for news, blogs and images; APIs of SNS, APIs of SNS-based images, and streams.

 * `data_processor`: transcoding webpages, news summarization, TTS-generation, Searchet-based features, and mines hot and related news from server logs and stored user information; it also provides code to dedup news. it contains code that handles scaling images, making thumbnails; checking if the image is content-sensitive; checking if the content of the image matches its description, etc.

-* `templates`: HTML, CSS and Javascript code necessary for news-page and integrated information page (Searchet-based features)

 * `feed_manager`: RSS-adding page, manual hot news push news page and strategy modification page

 * `publisher`: news reading, image reading and etc.

+* `scraper`: scrapes RSS resources for news, blogs and images; APIs of SNS, APIs of SNS-based images, and streams.

+* `templates`: HTML, CSS and Javascript code necessary for news-page and integrated information page (Searchet-based features)

+* `tools`: a collection of auxilary tools, including todo-collector, feed2db, transcoder_web_presentor, feed_preview, qrcode_converter and etc.

+* `watchdog`: provides code to watch over the running databases and the like; clean and restore obsolete data.